-Aramco and American Concrete Institute Announce New Center of Excellence for Nonmetallics in Building and Construction
+Aramco and American Concrete Institute announce new Center of Excellence for Nonmetallics in Building and Construction

 - New center aims to achieve more sustainable building solutions through advances in nonmetallic technologies

-FARMINGTON HILLS, Mich., March 28, 2021 /PRNewswire/ -- Aramco and the American Concrete Institute (ACI) announce the launch of NEx: A Center of Excellence for Nonmetallic Building Materials to develop and promote the use of nonmetallic materials in the construction sector.
+FARMINGTON HILLS, Mich., April 2, 2021 /PRNewswire/ -- Aramco and the American Concrete Institute (ACI) announce the launch of NEx: A Center of Excellence for Nonmetallic Building Materials to develop and promote the use of nonmetallic materials in the building and construction sector.

 Based at ACI World Headquarters in Farmington Hills, Michigan, USA, NEx will focus on accelerating the use of nonmetallic materials and products in construction, leveraging ACI's role as a world-leading authority and resource for the development, dissemination and adoption of consensus-based standards for concrete design, construction and materials.